 A cosy Loft Rooftop

-Although super tiny, this 7-square-metre Bermondsey roof terrace upholds a robust outdoor structure, sustained by a warm garden design.
+Although super tiny, this 7-square-metre Bermondsey roof terrace maintains a robust outdoor structure, sustained by a warm garden design.
 Cosily perched along a unique SE1 sight line, directly facing the city within a dual north/south aspect, the rooftop's framework seamlessly keys into its authentic, converted loft fabric of London brick, timber flooring and steel detailing.
 A hardwood continuum defines diverse planting mediums, cladding, decking, screens and gateways, which are elevated with low-key foliage and bubble fountains – discerningly accessorised by our clients.

 Design & Words: Amir Schlezinger